Headers and Footers

 • A copyright statement for both the theme and content.

 • A link to the u3a’s Website Terms and Conditions page.
-While a u3a can follow its own policy, it is strongly recommended that it uses the provided text that has been approved by the Trust’s legal team.
+While a individual u3a can follow its own policy, it is strongly recommended that a u3a uses the provided text that has been approved by the Trust’s legal team.

 • One or more social media icons if not already added to the header.